LeonardoGentile/LayoutManager/README.md

 - Either:
   - Hit the shortcut `ctrl+shift+alt+2`
   - Open up the command panel and start to type: `layout ..` then chose `Layout Manager: send to group 2`
-- If the layout has **at least 2 panes** (either vertically, horizontally or in squared layout) then the current file will be sent to the __2nd pane__ of the currently activated layout
+- If the layout has **at least 2 panes** (either vertically, horizontally or in grid layout) then the current file will be sent to the __2nd pane__ of the currently activated layout
 - If the current layout has **less the 2 panes** (that is a single file layout) then it activates a 2 panes _vertical_ layout, then it moves the file to the 2nd group and focus on it.